Zeuskartik/MediaSliderView/README.md

 ## What's Included ?

--Swipe left and right to navigate the gallery.
+⋅⋅* Swipe left and right to navigate the gallery.
--Fast and efficient image loading with Glide.
+⋅⋅* Fast and efficient image loading with Glide.
--Exoplyer support for playing videos inside the gallery.
+⋅⋅* Exoplyer support for playing videos inside the gallery.
--Supports Url's as well as local file paths.
+⋅⋅* Supports Url's as well as local file paths.
  (Note: android Uri's are not supported, only absolute file paths can be used).
--Progress indicators for resource load progress.
+⋅⋅* Progress indicators for resource load progress.
--Title for gallery view.
+⋅⋅* Title for gallery view.
--Navigation buttons on either sides to navigate through the gallery smoothly.
+⋅⋅* Navigation buttons on either sides to navigate through the gallery smoothly.
--Resource count view(current/total).
+⋅⋅* Resource count view(current/total).

 ## Supported MediaTypes